txthinking/socks5/README.md

 ```

 * If you want a standard socks5 server, pass in nil
-* If you want handle data by yourself, just pass in a custom Handler
+* If you want to handle data by yourself, pass in a custom Handler

 ### Users: